webrecorder/pywb/README.rst

 New Features
 ^^^^^^^^^^^^

-The 2.0 beta release includes a major overhaul of pywb and introduces the following new features, including:
+The 2.0 release includes a major overhaul of pywb and introduces the following new features, including:

 * Dynamic multi-collection configuration system with no-restart updates.